andreapassini/DontLetLukeFall/Documentation/GDD.md

 ## Camera

 Reduce camera zoom, a camera size to 10 should be enough.
-Add a greater vertical threshold for camera movement.
+Add a greater vertical threshold for camera movement. or move it vertical only when Luke land on a higher level platform.

-## Background

-Remove background and leave a skybox white-gray, as the intro

-## Update credits

-Update credits inside the game

 ## Startign Panoramica of the level

 ## Starting Delay

 Wait a bunch of seconds before starting Luke's Actions so the player can look a the next actions and platforms to place